guychenya/GitOptic/BYOK.md

 ## Overview

-The GitHub Project Analyzer now supports **in-app API key configuration**, allowing users to configure their LLM provider API keys directly in the browser without editing environment files.
+The GitOptic now supports **in-app API key configuration**, allowing users to configure their LLM provider API keys directly in the browser without editing environment files.

 ## How It Works